sarnold/rst-format/src/projects_cs.rst

   * `af_alg`_ - an openssl engine for the kernel user-config crypto interface
   * `CCCC`_ & `Cyclo`_ tools for source code complexity and structural metrics
   * `URT`_ - Updated version of the Utah Raster Toolkit and RLE graphics library
+  * `redis-ipc`_ - Convenience library for using redis server and JSON as IPC mechanism
   * `Open Source Weather Station`_ - Raspberry Pi and weather data ingest and display software, arduino lightning detector (AMS WeatherFest demo)
   * Various embedded Linux tools (build manifests, kernel/u-boot patches and rootfs tools, etc)

+    - `vct-boundary-bsp-platform`_ - Manifest tool for FOSS Poky/OpenEmbedded on various freescale boards
     - `vct-socfpga-bsp-platform`_ - Manifest tool for Poky/OpenEmbedded on Altera socfpga boards
     - `vct-beagleboard-bsp-platform`_ - Manifest tool for BeagleBoard.Org and/or TI builds of Poky and OpenEmbedded
     - `vct-edgerouter-bsp-platform`_ - Manifest tool for Poky/OpenEmbedded on MIPS Edgerouter Lite